vinwik/mealize-native/README.md

 **_INSERT ANOTHER GRAPHIC HERE_** -->

 [![mealize-showcase](assets/mealize-showcase.jpg)]()

+## Description

+> Organize your meals with Mealize, the recipe App you need for your meal prep.
+You also can add ingredients to your Cart directly from your favourite recipes, which make Mealize the perfect food shopping companion

 <!-- - Most people will glance at your `README`, _maybe_ star it, and leave
 - Ergo, people should understand instantly what your project is about based on your repo